Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 * as Fair Source rather than not at all
 * as Open Core, rather than not at all
 * as Fair Source, rather than Open Core
-* with more commercial restrictions from the get-go, instead of starting more permissive and relicensing later. just kidding, but that's a topic for another day.
+* with more commercial restrictions from the get-go, instead of starting more permissively and relicensing later. just kidding, but that's a topic for another day.

 For vendors, I think there are some options left to explore, such as the Open Core with an source available (instead of closed) shell.
 Something to consider for any company doing Open Core today.
 For end-users / customers, "Open Source" vendors are not the only ones to be taken with a grain of salt, it's the same with Fair Source, since they may have a more complicated arrangement rather than just using a Fair Source license.